I did it. The first draft of The Witching Work of the Guild of Ornamental Hermits is now complete.

 Okay, that’s a lot of personal context there.
 But I offer it so that you’ll understand why this book has a serious premise at the heart of its fantasy.
 That premise is… some “imports” to Hawai’i should never have happened, and that includes spirituality imports.
 It is ironic that I deepened my exploration of the magical traditions of my DNA ancestors while living in Hawai’i, but it seemed the only pono (just or upright) thing to do.
 The message that came to me was that I needed to be deeply connected to my own ancestors and traditions in order to properly conduct myself as a guest of the ‘aina (land) and the local spiritual powers, even as I began to say my goodbyes.

-In the book, Ginger Croom, a winery heiress from California, buys forty acres in Puna, and establishes the Hermitville Farm and Arts Collective.
-She gives ten acres to a couple of local Hawaiian families who have ties to that land (as a sort of apology, I suppose) and then hand-picks and recruits non-Hawaiian people from the West Coast and invites them to come live at the farm.
+In the first book, Ginger Croom, a winery heiress from California, has bought forty acres in Puna, and established the Hermitville Farm and Arts Collective.
+She later gives twenty acres to five Hawaiian families who have ties to that land (as a sort of apology, I suppose) and then hand-picks and recruits non-Hawaiian people from the West Coast and invites them to come live at the farm.
 She has her reasons for who she selects and why, but none of “the hermits” are aware of them at the beginning of the book.
 As the book progresses, it becomes clear that what she hoped to create should NOT have been established in Hawai’i without permission, or in close proximity to an active volcano.
 I can’t say more than that without creating spoilers – but you might be forgiven for thinking that the book contains metaphors for early missionary activity in Hawai’i.
 The unspoken assumptions of settler-colonialism and occupation are also referenced and/or challenged in various ways throughout the book.
 Anna Phylaxia and her real estate schemes for Hermitville represent just one kind of “evil force” active in Hawai’i, perhaps one of the most obvious.

 What do the Hermits and Elves (yes, there are Elves) have to do to contend with all of this?
-Well, you’ll have to read the book to find out.
+Well, you’ll have to read the first two books to find out.

-The book is a fantasy.
-It is a tale of mid-life magic, among other things.
+These books are fantasy.
+They are a tale of mid-life magic, among other things.
 It’s about a merry band of quite diverse misfits who are getting old in the wrong place, who are forced to learn magic, and who become responsible for clearing up the mess of their own misguided occupation.
 The book is mixed with humor, whimsy, satire, and serious ideas.
 Not everyone will like it.
 But as I write and tell this story, I am also doing what I can to meet my obligations to bring attention and awareness to certain communities and issues that are touched upon in the book.
 Blog posts such as this one are part of that responsibility.
 Hawai’i saved my life (another story) and so I owe it.

 Here are links to websites pertaining to the Hawaiian Kingdom and other issues in Hawai’i.
 Please visit them.